CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 via the ``ICE_RUNDIR`` variable.
 To modify the case setup, changes should be made in the case directory, NOT the run directory.

+The script **cice.build** accepts as an optional argument the path to an existing CICE executable (usually ``ICE_RUNDIR/cice``).
+This can be useful to create several cases using the same source code without having to compile the model for each new case.

 .. _case_options:

 Command Line Options